coop-deluxe/sm64coopdx/docs/lua/lua.md

 - When developing Lua mods, run the game from a console.
 Lua errors and logs will appear there.
 - You can use the `print()` command when debugging.
 Your logs will show up in the console.
 - [Setting up Visual Studio Code](vs-code-setup.md) will give you autocomplete and other nice things.
+- You can create a folder within the mods folder containing multiple lua scripts as long as one script is called `main.lua`.
+Dynos actors can be placed inside this mod folder under `<your mod folder>/actors/`.
 <br />

 ## Sections